mattvenn/instrumented_adder/docs/log.md

+# Thu  2 Jun 12:32:34 CEST 2022

+* spoke with Eric, I was mistaken about needing to slow the loop down.
+Going to go with 31 inverters.
+* opinion on skywater slack is that the default sdc file used for opensta config sets a time on the outputs

+# Wed  1 Jun 19:10:18 CEST 2022

+* working on putting inside the group project wrapper and thinking about wiring it up
+* Proppy suggests putting some pins for outputs, like done
+* openlane fails to harden (setup violation) with 32bit outs and 200 inverter loop

+    Startpoint: a_input_ext_bit_b[0] (input port clocked by clk)
+    Endpoint: sum_out[4] (output port clocked by clk) Path Group: clk
+    Path Type: max

+* but sum_out isn't clocked
+* why need to slow loop down so much?

 # Why floating inputs could affect loop rise time

 From Thomas: FETs are also varactors with varying capacitance over voltage.